ashish-egov/ComputerScienceBasics/README.md

 -   Lossy compression algorithms discard some of the original data when compressing it, which can reduce the quality of the compressed data.
 -   Common  compression algorithms include  ZIP,  GZIP, and  BZIP2  for  lossless compression, and  JPEG  and  MPEG  for  lossy compression.
 -   Compression can be used to reduce the size of files, such as images and videos, and to improve the performance of network transmissions.

-### Cloud Computing

--   Cloud computing  is a popular model for delivering  computing resources  over the internet.
--   Cloud computing relies on virtualization and provides on-demand access to computing resources, such as servers, storage, and applications.